apache/nuttx/fs/smartfs/README.txt

     it's erase block.

   BIOC_READSECT
-    Reads data from a logial sector.
+    Reads data from a logical sector.
 This uses a structure to identify the offset and count of data to be read.

   BIOC_WRITESECT